QuEraComputing/QRC-tutorials/README.md

 # QRC tutorials
  A set of tutorials for quantum reservoir learning.
 The tutorials reproduce proof-of-concept simulations and experiments from QuEra's [Large-scale quantum reservoir learning with an analog quantum computer paper](https://arxiv.org/abs/2407.02553).
 The tutorials are built on [Bloqade.jl](https://github.com/QuEraComputing/Bloqade.jl) and [Bloqade](https://github.com/QuEraComputing/bloqade-python) neutral atom quantum computing SDKs.

+ The starting point of the tutorial are a proof-of-concept simulations based on [Bloqade.jl](https://github.com/QuEraComputing/Bloqade.jl), `QRC Demo MNIST.ipynb`.
+The notebook covers the basic quantum reservoir learning pipeline on an MNIST dataset example.
+The starting notebook introduces local detuning encoding, the choice of Hamiltonian parameter regime, and comparison with classical neural nets.

+ The tutorial on the simulation side is supplemented by two additional julia notebooks. `Classical Spin Reservoir Demo.ipynb` implements the classical spin reservoir on the MNIST data dervied from the quantum reservoir in the infinite (classical) spin limit and used extensively for comparisons in the paper. `QRC Demo Timeseries.ipynb` applies the quantum reservoir learning pipeline on the Santa Fe laser timeseries prediction task and introduces global pulse encoding along the way.

+ The second major part of the tutorial, `QRC Demo Aquila Submission.ipynb`, covers the simulations and experimental task submission to QuEra's Aquila based on [Bloqade](https://github.com/QuEraComputing/bloqade-python).
+The notebook follows the same quantum reservoir learning pipeline for MNIST dataset as in `QRC Demo MNIST.ipynb`, but adds the changes needed for efficient job submission through our python SDK, as well as direct data analysis with standard python machine learning SDKs.

  You will also find a `requirements.txt` file which lets you install the necessary Python dependencies required to run the `QRC Demo Aquila Submission.ipynb` notebook as well as a `Project.toml` that has the Julia dependencies for the `QRC Demo MNIST.ipynb` notebook.